jolokia/jolokia/examples/spring7/readme.txt

-This example shows how to use Jolokia with Spring Spring Web MVC alone (without Spring Boot).
+This example shows how to use Jolokia with Spring Web MVC alone (without Spring Boot).